zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-condition.md

 - When `IsLocked = 0`, the customer can be updated
 - When `IsLocked = 1`, the customer is locked and should not be updated

-All customers to import have the value `IsLocked = true // 0`, so the update action should only be performed when both `IsLocked` value (source and database) are equals.
+All customers to import have the value `IsLocked = true; // 0`, so the update action should only be performed when both `IsLocked` value (source and destination) are equals.

 **Note**: We cannot use the `PrimaryKey` option in this scenario.
 Otherwise, when performing a `BulkMerge`, it will consider the locked customer as a new customer instead of an existing one.